 “Clara,” Dr. Roads shakes his head, “She’s not ready yet.”

-The woman, Cara, continues, “They’re computer-generated images.
-It’s advanced CGI.
+But Cara continues, “They’re computer-generated images.
+Advanced CGI.
 Nothing more.
 You can’t stay there anymore,” she says my name.
 “The food, the water, none of it’s real, you won’t survive if you go back.”

 I shake my head.
 Stepping back.
 Stepping away from these lies.
 The dark, lifeless world.
 Even if they’re the truth I don’t want to hear it.
 To believe it.
 I’ll show them.
 I’ll find Lacey.
 Or Jacob.
 I’ll bring them back with me.